Anticipating a 2024 IPO revival: gearing up for the bounce-back

 Nicola Lake

-Nicola is a senior associate within Leathwaite’s Professional Services Practice.
+Nicola is a consultant within Leathwaite’s Professional Services Practice.
 She supports clients with partner-level executive search, senior functional mandates and due diligence both in the UK and also internationally.
-Prior to joining Leathwaite Nicola was a Research Associate working…
+Prior to joining Leathwaite Nicola was a Research Associate working within…

 See full profile